RecolorNeRF: Layer Decomposed Radiance Fields for Efficient Color Editing of 3D Scenes: Introduction

 \section{Introduction}

-Neural radiance fields (NeRF) have been proven to be a powerful representation of 3D scenes, making it likely to become a new media form in the future, similar to images and videos.
-To this end, supporting the editing of such a new representation is critical.
-Very recently, several works on this topic have appeared, exploring editing NeRF in terms of geometry deformation \cite{liu2021editing,yuan2022nerf,munkberg2022extracting}, appearance editing \cite{yang2021learning,huang2022hdr,mildenhall2022nerf} and style transfer \cite{sun2022nerfeditor,chen2022upst,fan2022unified,zhang2022arf} etc. Recoloring, as one kind of appearance editing, usually indicates resetting some specific color tones of a scene for enhancement or correction, which also plays an important role in film production.
-For an example shown in Fig.~\ref{fig:teaser}, by a recoloring edition, the red car can be converted into a blue one in a photo-realistic fashion.
+Neural radiance fields (NeRF) have been proven to be a powerful representation of 3D scenes, which likely become a next-generation media form in the future, analogous to images and videos.
+To this end, supporting editing in such a new representation is critical.
+Very recently, several works on this topic have emerged, exploring editable NeRF in respect of scene composition \cite{zhang2021editable,tang2022compressible}, geometry deformation \cite{liu2021editing,yuan2022nerf,munkberg2022extracting,xu2022deforming}, appearance editing \cite{yang2021learning,huang2022hdr,mildenhall2022nerf}, style transfer \cite{sun2022nerfeditor,chen2022upst,fan2022unified,zhang2022arf} etc. Recoloring is a sort of appearance editing that typically entails resetting a scene's precise color tones for improvement or correction.
+It is a crucial process in the creation of both artistic and cinematic works.
+For example, using recoloring, the red car in Fig.~\ref{fig:teaser} may be colored blue while maintaining photorealism.